gfra54/devicemed/wp-content/plugins/advanced-ads/readme.txt

 choose between different ad types that enable you to:

-* insert ads content and banners from all ad and affiliate networks (e.g., Google AdSense, Chitika, Amazon, BuySellAds, Google Ad Manager, DoubleClick (DFP), Ezoic, media.net, Booking.com, Tradedoubler, Awin, Getyourguide, The Moneytizer...)
+* insert ads content and banners from all ad and affiliate networks (e.g., Google AdSense, Amazon, BuySellAds, Google Ad Manager, DoubleClick (DFP), Ezoic, media.net, Booking.com, Tradedoubler, Awin, Getyourguide, The Moneytizer...)
-* dedicated support for all types of Google AdSense ads, including AdSense text and diplay ads, native ads (AdSense In-article, AdSense In-feed, AdSense matched content), AdSense link units (standard and responsive), Google AdSense Auto ads, and AdSense Auto ads for AMP)
+* dedicated support for all types of Google AdSense ads, including text and diplay ads, native ads (In-article, In-feed, matched content), link units (standard and responsive), Auto ads, and Auto ads for AMP
 * display images and image banners
 * create content-rich ads with the WordPress TinyMCE editor
 * create Amazon ads with the Rich Content ad type and the [Amazon Associates Link Builder](https://wordpress.org/plugins/amazon-associates-link-builder/) or insert contextual Amazon Native Shopping Ads